ministryofjustice/hmpps-resettlement-passport-person-on-probation-ui/README.md

 * Docker
 * kubectl

-## Dev setup
+## Initial setup

 * Install dependencies using `npm install`, ensuring you are using node 20 (if using `nvm` run `nvm use`)
 * Create a `.env` file at the root of the project and copy the contents from `.env.example` into it
-* Populate all the redacted variables in `.env` using the matching values from the kubernetes dev environment
+* Populate all the redacted variables in `.env` using the matching values from the kubernetes dev environment (instructions included in comments)

-You can get these variables from kubernetes by running:

-`kubectl -n hmpps-resettlement-passport-dev get secrets <name> -o json | jq '.data | map_values(@base64d)'`

-e.g.:

-`kubectl -n hmpps-resettlement-passport-dev get secrets govuk-one-login -o json | jq '.data | map_values(@base64d)'`

-**Important**: You must replace \n with a line break for the PRIVATE and PUBLIC keys

 ## Running locally

 Run `./dev`

 ## Testing